yousefvand/shellman-ebook/manuscript/basics.md

 # Version:       1.0.0
 ```

+If you need to run a set of specific tasks before your script exits or in case user terminates your script (using `CTRL+C`) you need to assign a `handler` function to appropriate event.
+The problem with event handlers is we use functions to run if a certain event happens so before assigning an event to a function we need to write the function.
+To capture events as soon as possible we need to assign event handlers early in our script.
+Thats why I have serrated functions into two parts, event handlers, at top o the script just before binding events to them and the rest of functions which are not needed so early.
+See [event](#event-snippets)

 Use `region` snippet to define a `functions` region and put all of your functions there.
-Remember you need to define functions before you can use them so it is a good idea to put them on the top of the script (after summary).
+Remember you need to define functions before you can use them.
 If function `B` calls function `A`, then function `A` definition should precede definition of function `B`.

 ```bash
 #!/usr/bin/env bash